NobleOsinachi/theinnercitymission-nextjs/README.md

-# InnerCityMission Home Page Clone
+# The Inner City Mission Home Page Clone using Next JS

 This repository contains a project that aims to clone the homepage of [The InnerCity Mission NGO](https://theinnercitymission.ngo/) using Next.js.
 The purpose of this project is to learn component architecture and other relevant concepts through practical implementation.